zwelhtetyan/foodie/README.md

 ### Credit

-I used slide photos and inspired some layout design from 👉 https://haru-fashion.vercel.app/ and code on my own.
+I used slide photos from 👉 https://haru-fashion.vercel.app/ and code on my own.